Resolved photoproduction of the $B_c$ meson in electron-proton collisions: Introduction

 Experimentally, the existence of the $B_c$ meson was first firmly established by the CDF Collaboration in 1998 through analyses of proton--antiproton collision data at the Tevatron~\cite{CDF:1998ihx,CDF:1998axz}.
 In 2014, the ATLAS Collaboration reported the observation of the radially excited $B_c(2S)$ states~\cite{ATLAS:2014lga}.
 These results were subsequently confirmed and refined by the CMS and LHCb Collaborations in 2019 with higher statistical significance and improved mass resolution~\cite{CMS:2019uhm,LHCb:2019bem}.
 More recently, further experimental advances have led to the observation of orbitally excited $B_c$ states~\cite{LHCb:2025uce}.
 To date, all observations of $B_c$ mesons and their excited states have been obtained exclusively at hadron colliders.

 Theoretical investigations of $B_c$ meson production have been pursued across a wide range of collision environments and mechanisms.
 At hadron colliders such as the Tevatron and the LHC, dominant production channels arise from gluon–gluon fusion and heavy-quark fragmentation, calculable within the nonrelativistic QCD (NRQCD) factorization framework at leading and higher orders in $\alpha_s$~\cite{Chang:1992jb, Chang:1994aw, Kolodziej:1995nv, Braaten:1993jn, Berezhnoy:1994ba, Gershtein:1994jw, Chang:1996jt, Berezhnoy:1996ks, Baranov:1997wy, Baranov:1997sg, Cheung:1999ir, Chang:2003cr, Chang:2004bh, Chang:2005bf, Chang:2005wd, Chang:2003cq, Chang:2005hq, Wang:2012ah, Bi:2016vbt, Chen:2018obq, Berezhnoy:2019yei}.
 Beyond hadronic collisions, $B_c$ production has also been studied in the context of high-luminosity electron–positron colliders~\cite{Yang:2011ps, Chen:2013itc, Chen:2013mjb, Sun:2013liv, Chen:2014xka, Sun:2014kva, Sun:2015hhv, Wei:2018xlr,He:2019tig,Yang:2013vba, Yang:2022zpc,Wang:2025rxw}.
 Indirect sources of $B_c$ mesons through decays of heavy particles have been explored~\cite{Chang:1992bb,Chang:2007si,Deng:2010aq,Yang:2010yg,Jiang:2015jma,Jiang:2015pah,Zheng:2019egj,Yang:2019gga,Chen:2020dtu,Zheng:2023atb}, such as the top quark, W boson and Higgs boson, highlighting the role of heavy-particle decay as a complementary production channel at high energies.
 An important class of processes at $e^+e^-$ or electron-proton machines involves photoproduction, where initial-state radiation or Weizsäcker–Williams photons interact to produce a $B_c$ meson accompanied by heavy quarks~\cite{Chen:2014xka, Bi:2017nzv,He:2017had,Sun:2020mvl,Chen:2020dtu, Yang:2022yxb}.
+The quasi-real photon can interact as a pointlike particle, and at high energies, the photon can also fluctuate into a hadronic state and develop a nontrivial partonic structure.
+This gives rise to resolved photoproduction processes, in which partons inside the photon participate in the hard scattering.
+Such resolved contributions are known to play an important role in various quarkonium production processes, particularly in kinematic regions characterized by low transverse momentum and high center-of-mass energy.
 Detailed studies at $e^+e^-$ colliders show that both direct $\gamma\gamma\to B_c + b + \bar{c}$ and resolved photon channels can yield substantial production rates under suitable collider configurations~\cite{Zhan:2022etq}.
 Previous studies of $B_c$ photoproduction have mostly focused on the direct $\gamma+g$ channel, while the role of resolved photon contributions has received less attention, especially in the kinematic regime relevant for future high-luminosity $ep$ colliders.
-In this work, based on the framework of non-relativistic QCD (NRQCD)~\cite{Bodwin:1994jh}, we proceed to investigate the photoproduction of $B_c$ mesons at electron-proton colliders, with particular emphasis on including resolved processes.